Company Details

 Data Exfiltration: Yes (but not ransomware-related)

-Data Recovery from Ransomware: The company recovers data encrypted by ransomware through Re-establishing secure integrations (timeline unclear), Enhanced monitoring of Salesforce/Salesloft environments, , Automated or manual recovery (implied by 'try again in a few minutes'), Users advised to retry after a few minutes (implied automatic recovery).
+Data Recovery from Ransomware: The company recovers data encrypted by ransomware through Re-establishing secure integrations (timeline unclear), Enhanced monitoring of Salesforce/Salesloft environments, .

 Regulations Violated: Potential GDPR (EU customer data), CCPA (California residents), Industry-specific compliance (e.g., SOC 2),